Algorithmic Energy Management in Constrained Railway Traction Networks: A Systematic Review: The Role of Energy Management Strategies (EMS)

 \section{The Role of Energy Management Strategies (EMS)}

-Having established that the physical infrastructure of AC traction networks is constrained by a number of influences, such as low-voltage behaviour, phase unbalance, and the continuous load profiles of heavy freight, the literature demonstrates a clear consensus that hardware upgrades alone are economically prohibitive and insufficient to solve the challenges caused by the previously mentioned factors.
+Having established that the physical infrastructure of AC traction networks is constrained by low-voltage behaviour, phase unbalance, and the continuous load profiles of heavy freight, the literature demonstrates a clear consensus that hardware upgrades alone are economically prohibitive and insufficient to solve these challenges.

 Consequently, network operators must rely on software-based Energy Management Strategies (EMS) to dynamically allocate power and manage onboard energy buffers.
-However, a significant debate remains regarding the optimal architectural scope of these systems.
+However, the literature shows a significant debate regarding the optimal architectural scope of these systems.